omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 > A CPU is a machine that takes **instructions** as input, and executes **actions** as output.

 Those *instructions* are very basic.
-An instruction might add two numbers, multiply two numbers, read from a memory location, write to a memory location, etc.
+An instruction may add two numbers, multiply two numbers, read from a memory location, write to a memory location, etc.

-When a program executes on your computer, it can go through convoluted paths involving various optimizations and pre-processing, but evenutally it **must** be transformed into instructions for the CPU to understand and execute.
+When a program executes on your computer, it can go through convoluted paths involving various optimizations and pre-processing, but eventually it **must** be transformed into instructions for the CPU to understand and execute.

 > A virtual machine, VM, is a simulation of a CPU.

-This simulation can be more or less complex, support more or less instructions, but the main idea stays the same.
+This simulation can be more or less complex, support more or less instructions, but the main idea stays the same: a machine that reads instructions and performs actions.

 There are multiple types of VM architectures, mainly: stack-based, register-based, or hybrid.
 In this article we will be playing around with a *hybrid* model.